-When the CMTA implemented its Strategy to Accelerate Research in 2008, a key component was enlisting investigators and scientists from an international body of the world’s most accomplished medical pioneers.
+When CMTA implemented its Strategy to Accelerate Research in 2008, a key component was enlisting investigators and scientists from an international body of the world’s most accomplished medical pioneers.

 Our integrated team of top scientists and industry partners working together toward a common goal is what sets the CMTA-STAR program apart and what drives its remarkable success.